dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   If the static type of the matched value in a switch statement is an exhaustive type and the cases are not exhaustive then:

-    *   It is a compile-time warning if the type is an enum type or nullable enum type. *This is for backwards compatibility.*
+*   It is a compile-time error if the cases in a switch statement are not exhaustive and the static type of the matched value is an exhaustive type.

-        *Since enum types are handled specially, why define them as exhaustive?
-        This is so that they don't prevent a record type containing them as being considered exhaustive.
-We want it to be a compile-time error if a switch on a record type with a sealed type field and an enum type field is not exhaustive.
-We even treat it as an error for switching on a record containing only enum types.
-Since there are no records in the wild, this is not a breaking change.*

-    *   Else it is a compile-time error.

 [exhaustiveness]: https://github.com/dart-lang/language/blob/master/working/0546-patterns/exhaustiveness.md

+**Breaking change:** Currently, a non-exhaustive switch on an enum type is only a warning.
+This promotes it to an error.
+Also, switches on `bool` do not have to be exhaustive.
+In practice, many users already treat warnings as errors, and switches on `bool` are rare and unidiomatic.
+This breaking change would only apply to code that has opted into the language version where this ships.

 ## Runtime semantics